oddbird/oddsite/content/2017/12/12/introducing-herman.rst

   We wanted a tool to help us create and maintain living style guides & pattern libraries in an agile process, and on a budget.
-  Herman keeps our development flow simple, and our UX consistent, as we iterate on patterns, and scale over time.
+  `Herman`_ keeps our development flow simple, and our UX consistent, as we iterate on patterns and scale over time.

+  .. _Herman: /herman/

 Herman Style Guides
 ===================

-I spent the week after thanksgiving in San Francisco, attending (and `accidentally speaking at`_)
+I spent the week after Thanksgiving in San Francisco, attending (and `accidentally speaking at`_)
 `Clarity`_ --
-a “`Design Systems`_” conference organized by the wonderful `Jina Anne`_.
+a "`Design Systems`_" conference organized by the wonderful `Jina Anne`_.

 .. _accidentally speaking at: #@@@